XuehaiPan/LaTeX-Templates/README.md

 ## Usage

-### Compile with LaTeX Workshop
+### 3. Compile with LaTeX Workshop

 ```bash
 code --new-window Assignment   # open a template folder using vscode
 ```

-Open then main.tex file in vscode tab, then compile it with LaTeX-Workshop extension tool in the left panel, or use keyboard shortcut: `ctrl / cmd + alt + B`.
+Open the `main.tex` file in vscode tab, then compile it with LaTeX-Workshop extension tool in the left panel, or use keyboard shortcut: `ctrl / cmd + alt + B`.
 Get more about the extension features from [wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki).

 Useful keyboard shortcuts: